f5swb/RDA5807/README.md

 On this page it's possible to control the brightness of the screen and load a screen saver function.

-**Good to know: All this settings will be saved into the Nextion memory and available with the next restart.**
+**Good to know : All this settings will be saved into the Nextion memory and will available with the next power on.**